 What does that mean?
-It simply means we do not bill any insurance providers and instead offer “fee-for-service(s).”
+It simply means we offer “Insurance” and “fee-for-service(s)” treatment options to all our patients.

 If requested, we are able to provide you with a Superbill that will give you the option to submit for reimbursement per your insurance’s out-of-network policy and benefits.